Poker Table Selection: How to Choose the Most Profitable Table

 What are we Looking for?

-We’re looking for the fish, plain and simple.
-We’re looking for any signs of bad players who play too many hands against the odds and chase, hoping to hit cards on the flop, turn or river to make their hand irrespective of how unlikely it is to happen.
+We’re looking for tables with players who frequently play many hands and tend to chase unlikely outcomes, hoping to hit cards on the flop, turn or river to make their hand irrespective of how unlikely it is to happen (commonly referred to in poker slang as ‘fish).
+These players are less selective and may offer opportunities for careful, strategic play.

 Now in a live casino the only way to do this would be to stand and observe the tables and spot the one with the players who are chasing.